tunabrain/MOPA_Laser_Diffraction_Gratings/README.md

 All substrates are polished stainless steel. .048"  (1.2mm) is great because it doesn't warp much.  .036" (0.9mm) is acceptable, but thinner metal has a lot of problems with warping.   https://www.mcmaster.com/9785K12/   https://www.mcmaster.com/9785K13/     I used a vacuum chuck to hold the sheet metal flat while engraving:  https://www.ebay.com/itm/276754053418  https://www.clampusystems.com/product-category/vacuum-tables/sg-vacuum-table-series/

+Folders in this repo:
+grayscale_to_svg:  Input a grayscale image where each pixel value will be translated to a diffraction grating angle.
+0=0* 127=90* 255 = 180*     These angles will be saved to an svg, with "pixels" that are filled with lines at the specified angle.
+The line spacing and pixel size are adjustable.
+The overall effect is to make a brilliant colorful image that shimmers as the lighting angle is changed.

+color_image_to_svg:  Input a color image, and map the colors to grating spacing, such that a correct color image will be produced at one particular lighting and viewing angle.
+This script also accepts a correction gradient to account for changes in viewing angle from the top to the bottom of the image.
+To use this, first run color_to_grating_pitch.
+Then run angle_and_pitch_to_svg

+depthmap_to_parallax:  Input a grayscale image, where each pixel value represents its distance from the surface of the "hologram".
+0 = far in the distance   127 = at the hologram plane   254 = far in front of the hologram.
+255 = don't process.
+Following this, use the grayscale_to_svg script.

+hologram_experiments:  Several scripts to raytrace a scene, and attempt to make a Benton (rainbow) hologram computationally.
+Work in progress.